 - Use soundproof curtains.

 So that’s the complete rundown on how to soundproof your home theater with drywall.
-Remember, you can also seal drafty windows using acoustic caulk, but of course, that won’t work for noise created inside the house.
+Remember, you can also seal your sound leaking windows using acoustic caulk, but of course, that won’t work for noise created inside the house.
 For that, you can use sound baffles.

 These unique sound damping products are quite useful in reducing unwanted noise leaks.
 They are readily available on the market and make it easy for you to improve sound quality in your home theater.